Reedzit/startup/README.md

 - **Changes**
   - I changed "Login" back to "Home" in the navbar.
   - I decided to switch to a deck of cards for my third party api.
 It includes a photo of each card as well for ease of use.

+## Startup Login Deliverable
+- **MongoDB**
+  - MongoDB was implemented to the web application.
+  - Encryption was used for safe password storage.
+- **Login**
+  - Application now supports new user registration
+  - Supports existing user authentication
+  - Stores application data in MongoDB
+  - Stores and retrieves credentials in MongoDB
+  - Restricts application functionality based on authentication.